 You can magnify the effect of niacin by taking it, when the blushing starts or is winding dow, in a low temperature sauna or steam room, thus encouraging the formation of sweat, in which toxins can be removed.
 It is important, however, to drink lots of water, thus diluting toxins and keeping you fully hydrated.
 Solgar sell niacin 100mg but make sure you don’t buy a supplement that say no-flush – in this case you want the blush.
 There are two forms of niacin – niacin and niacinamide.
 In the UK these used to be called nicotinic acid and nicotinamide.
 The former makes you blush, the latter does not.
 Annoyingly, EU rules state that labels containing any form of B3 must call it ‘niacin’ regardless of it’s form so supplement makers don’t actually have to state the form.
 So, if you buy something called niacin and nothing happens it is probably niacinamide, not niacin.

-Some people don't blush initially on 100mg and need to increase the amount.
-The blushing is mediated by a prostaglandin, dependent on having sufficient omega-6 fats.
+Some people don’t blush initially on 100mg and need to increase the amount.
+The blushing is mediated by a Prostaglandins are substances that are produced within the body.
+They behave like hormones and support the regulation of blood pressure, inflammation and muscle contraction…., dependent on having sufficient omega-6 fats.
 So, if I have a client who doesn’t blush it makes me suspect they are lacking in essential fats.